Research Collaboration Center on Emerging and Re-emerging Infections

 Research Projects

-It has been reported that pneumonia, tuberculosis, and acute diarrheal diseases are associated with high morbidity and mortality rates in Thailand.
-Consequently, in the Program of Promotion of Research Network for Emerging and Reemerging Infectious Diseases during the 2010-2014 fiscal years, we prioritize research on enteric infectious diseases in Thailand that are caused by Vibirio cholerae and diarrheagenic E. coli.
+It is reported that pneumonia, tuberculosis, and acute diarrheal diseases are associated with high morbidity and mortality rates in Thailand.
+Consequently, in the Program of Promotion of Research Network for Emerging and Reemerging Infectious Diseases during the 2010–2014 fiscal years, we prioritized research on cholera in Thailand and its causative agent, Vibrio cholerae.

-In addition, Streptococcus suis, which is generally pathogenic and frequently isolated from diseased pigs, has been found to cause several systemic (zoonotic) infectious diseases in humans, namely meningitis, infective endocarditis, and toxic shock-like syndrome.
+In addition, Streptopcoccus suis, which is occasionally pathogenic and frequently isolated from diseased pigs, has been found to cause several systemic (zoonotic) infectious diseases in humans, namely meningitis, infective endocarditis, and toxic shock-like syndrome.
 This has mainly been observed in Asian countries, including Northern Thailand.
-We survey this emerging zoonotic infection closely, and elucidate the molecular pathogenesis of S. suis infections.
+We will examine this emerging zoonotic infection closely, and elucidate the molecular pathogenesis of S. suis infections.

 Major publications

-3. Okada K, Chantaroj S, Taniguchi T, Suzuki Y, Roobthaisong A, Puiprom O, Honda T, Sawanpanyalert P. A rapid, simple, and sensitive loop-mediated isothermal amplification method to detect toxigenic Vibrio cholerae in rectal swab samples.
-Diagn Microbiol Infect Dis 2010.
-Feb;66(2):135-9.
+5. Okada K, Chantaroj S, Taniguchi T, Suzuki Y, Roobthaisong A, Puiprom O, Honda T, Sawanpanyalert P. A rapid, simple, and sensitive loop-mediated isothermal amplification method to detect toxigenic Vibrio cholerae in rectal swab samples.
+Diagn Microbiol Infect Dis.2010 66(2):135-9.